 11. Using Data

-Why would a PSP share progress notes related to the family with the family being served?
+Why would a FPS share progress notes related to the family with the family being served?

 A. To correct errors in spelling or contact information